EISENACH – KÖTHEN INCL. MÜHLHAUSEN AND LEIPZIG, 340 KM

 We visit the Bach exhibition at Arnstadt’s Schlossmuseum (Palace Museum).
 Around noon we depart to see Bach’s wedding church in nearby Dornheim.
 After a guided tour of the church (where Bach fans from all over the world are still getting married today), we continue on our way along the Gera towards Thuringia’s capital, Erfurt.
 Here you are shown the most important places of interests concerning Bach and stroll through the city centre before reaching our destination for the day, Weimar.

 In Weimar, you are guided around the surviving Bach sites, such as the city castle and city church, where many of Bach’s children where baptised.
-After this there is some time to explore the city.
 During the afternoon, we take the idyllic Ilm Valley bike trail going past castles, such as the summer residence of Weimar’s dukes and duchesses.
 Finally, we get to the Thuringian Wine Gate and the spa town of Bad Sulza, where weary cyclists can recover in the local thermal baths.

 The next morning we visit the Heinrich-Schütz-House.
 Later, we cycle east towards the White Elster.
 If the weather is nice, we stop at the baroque castle Wiederau for lunch, and enjoy coffee and cake whilst listening to a cantata dedicated to Wiederau.
 The tour continues on the Elster bikeway through the Leipzig lake district to the last stop of the tour, Leipzig.
 The evening is at your free disposal.

 DAY 9, HALLE A.D.
 SAALE, 40 km

 We leave Leipzig behind and cycle along the dikes of the White Elster until we reach the city center of Halle.
-Here, we visit the Museum of the eldest Bach Son Wilhelm Friedemann-Bach-House and also the George-Frederic-Handel- Museum awaits us, Handel being one famous Bach contemporary.
+Here, we visit the Museum of the eldest Bach Son, Wilhelm-Friedemann-Bach-House, and the Handel-House, Handel being one famous Bach contemporary.

 DAY 10, HALLE A.D.
 SAALE – KÖTHEN, 45 KM